-NIAS- EGT works closely with parents of shortlisted students to provide them complete support at home.
-These workshops intent to involve parents in their child’s mentoring, review the NIAS-EGT programme and provide suggestions to improve the programme.
-In general, the parents have expressed satisfaction and were happy with the NIAS-EGT programmes.
+NIAS-Education for the Gifted and Talented works closely with parents of identified students to provide them support at home.
+These workshops intend to involve parents in their child’s mentoring, review the NIAS-EGT programme and provide suggestions to improve the programme.
+In general, parents have expressed satisfaction and have been happy with the NIAS-EGT programmes.

 Parenting a Gifted Child

 1) My child is different.
 How can I find out whether s/he is gifted?

 A child can appear to be different from the "norm" in many ways.
 Some gifted behaviours overlap with behaviours demonstrated by children with special needs.
 Read this article on twice-exceptional children to find out more.
 Comprehensive identification of a gift or a special-need or the coexistence of both relies on behavioral observations, psychometric testing, portfolio analysis (review of the child’s productive work, including work undertaken independently outside class), and checklists rated by parents/teachers/peers.
 There is no single measure or method that can be used to identify giftedness.

 To know about the NIAS identification process, refer to the FAQ Section.
 Sample profiles of gifted children can be found here.
 To provide us with more information about a child who you think might be gifted, please click here for the nomination form.